 Entheogens use in pre-hispanic Mexico

-Cannabis became illegal due to several factors but what most people don’t know is that there have been found multiple manuscripts and murals that depict the use of sacred substances in the region of the Yucatán, Teotihuacán, and Oaxaca which go back more than 5,000 years.
+Cannabis became illegal due to several factors but there have been multiple manuscripts and murals that depict the use of sacred substances in the regions of Yucatán, Teotihuacán, and Oaxaca which go back more than 5,000 years.

 Smuggling of brick weed

-Fast forward to the 1900s, these substances were still used by people who wanted to achieve a superior state of mind but Cannabis was somewhat left out of it and was (and still is) used as a recreational drug, which led to its high popularity, use and prohibition all over the world.
+Fast forward to the 1900s, these substances were still used to achieve a superior state of mind but Cannabis was somewhat left out of it and was (and still is) used as a recreational drug, which led to its high popularity, and prohibition all over the world.

 Known as “brick weed” because of its appearance when it entered the US in the 1970s and 80s, Mexican cannabis was highly coveted by consumers in the US and even in Europe due to its potent effect.